-- (1) All Generation Resources providing VSS as described in Protocol Section 3.15, Voltage Support, shall maintain the necessary procedures and processes plus communications, telemetry, remote control, automation, and staffing in order to normally comply with the response times listed below when a VSS Dispatch Instruction as described in Protocol Section 6.5.7.7, Voltage Support Service, is given to the Generation Resource or the QSE representing a Generation Resource.
+- (1) All Generation Resources providing Voltage Support Service (VSS) as described in Protocol Section 3.15, Voltage Support, shall maintain the necessary procedures and processes plus communications, telemetry, remote control, automation, and staffing in order to normally comply with the response times listed below when a VSS Dispatch Instruction or a TO Voltage Set Point instruction, as described in Protocol Section 6.5.7.7, Voltage Support Service, is given.
 Compliance is based upon normal operating conditions where VSS Dispatch Instructions respect all equipment operating limits and other restrictions that are periodically placed on equipment.
-The response time to a Dispatch Instruction shall commence with the successful receipt by the appropriate Entity. - (2) In a Force Majeure Event, compliance with VSS Dispatch Instructions shall not be required.
-TSPs and QSEs shall follow Dispatch Instructions for VSS except under those exemptions described in paragraphs (1) and (2) of Protocol Section 6.5.7.9, Compliance with Dispatch Instructions. - (3) The required VSS response times for Generation Resources are: - (a) For automatically switchable static VAR capable devices, when voltage or reactive measurements at the point of interconnection are outside of the limits as
+The response time to a VSS Dispatch Instruction or a TO Voltage Set Point instruction shall commence with the successful receipt by the QSE or Generation Resource. - (2) In a Force Majeure Event, compliance with a VSS Dispatch Instruction or a TO Voltage Set Point instruction shall not be required but ERCOT shall be informed by the QSE in the case of a VSS Dispatch Instruction or the TO shall be informed by the QSE representing the Generation Resource or the Generation Resource in the case of a TO Voltage Set Point instruction.
+TOs and QSEs shall follow Dispatch Instructions for VSS except under those exemptions described in paragraphs (1) and (2) of Protocol Section 6.5.7.9, Compliance with Dispatch Instructions. - (3) The required VSS response times for Generation Resources are: - (a) For automatically switchable static Volt-Ampere reactive (VAr) capable devices, when voltage or reactive measurements at the POI are outside of the limits as specified in paragraph (1)(d) of Protocol Section 3.15.2, DSP Responsibilities Related to Voltage Support; then the response (within the operating Reactive Power capability of the Generation Resource) must be sufficient to initiate response in no more than one minute and return the measurement within the required range in no more than five minutes. - (b) Response to a VSS Dispatch Instruction or a TO Voltage Set Point instruction, within the Reactive Power capability of the Generation Resource shall be completed in no more than five minutes of the receipt of the instruction.

-- specified in paragraph (1)(d) of Protocol Section 3.15.2, TSP and DSP Responsibilities Related to Voltage Support; then the response (within the operating Reactive Power capability of the Generation Resource) must be sufficient to initiate response in no more than one minute and return the measurement within the required range in no more than five minutes. - (b) Response to a VSS Dispatch Instructions from ERCOT or authorized VSS Dispatch Instructions from a TSP, within the Reactive Power capability of the Generation Resource shall be completed in no more than five minutes of the receipt of a Dispatch Instruction. - (4) Shutting down and disconnecting Generation Resources from the ERCOT Transmission Grid: - (a) On-Line Generation Resources must be able to commence their shutdown sequence within five minutes of receipt of a Dispatch Instruction from ERCOT.
+- (4) Shutting down and disconnecting Generation Resources from the ERCOT Transmission Grid: - (a) On-Line Generation Resources must be able to commence their shutdown sequence within five minutes of receipt of a Dispatch Instruction from ERCOT.
 Nuclear-fueled Generation Resources shall comply with the procedural requirements of the Nuclear Regulatory Commission (NRC) when receiving Dispatch Instructions from ERCOT to disconnect the Generation Resource from the ERCOT Transmission Grid. - (b) If the ERCOT Transmission Grid condition requires breaker or switch operations needed to disconnect a non-MW producing generator from the system shall be completed as soon as practical, but no longer than 15 minutes of the receipt of a Dispatch Instruction from ERCOT.
-Once disconnected from the ERCOT Transmission Grid, a Generation Resource shall complete as soon as practical, but no longer than 15 minutes, the required switching to return the system to a normal configuration except for nuclear-fueled Generation Resources which shall comply with the procedural requirements of the NRC when receiving Dispatch Instructions from ERCOT to disconnect the Generation Resource from the ERCOT Transmission Grid.
+Once disconnected from the ERCOT Transmission Grid, a Generation Resource shall complete as soon as practicable, but no longer than 15 minutes, the required switching to return the system to a normal configuration except for nuclear-fueled Generation Resources which shall comply with the procedural requirements of the NRC when receiving Dispatch Instructions from ERCOT to disconnect the Generation Resource from the ERCOT Transmission Grid.